open-dollar/od-docs/docs/faq.md

 You probably would never take out a 30 year loan to buy a house if you could not sell your house at some point during the life of the loan.
 But that is how lending mostly works in DeFi today.
 By making the ownership of vaults, debt, and collateral more easily tradable users can sell their positions easily without having to close them out first.
 Use cases could include market participants redeeming OD by buying NFVs to access high quality collateral, liquidation protection through selling NFVs with limit orders, and use of any existing NFT infrastructure.

 ### What happens to an NFV when a vault is liquidated?
+Vaults are up for liquidation if the value of their collateral ever falls below the required collateralization for the amount of debt minted against it.
 Liquidated vaults still exist and so does the corresponding NFV.
 They just have 0 debt and 0 value of collateral in them after liquidation has completed.

+### Can I add more collateral to my vault?
+Yes, you can add more collateral to your vault at any time.
+Depending on your collateralization ratio you can then also borrow more.

+### How should I avoid liquidation?
+Each type of vault has its own collateralization ratio that is required.
+The “collateralization ratio” is the ratio of the value of the collateral deposited in your vault to the value of the OD borrowed against it.
+When borrowing OD be sure to leave a margin that accounts for market volatility and top up your vault with more collateral as needed.

+### Where can I use my OD tokens?
+OD is a standard ERC-20 token which can be used accross any bridge, DeFi protocols, exchanges, etc. that support it.
+Have an idea for an OD integration?
+Let us know in [discord](https://discord.opendollar.com/)!

+### What networks is Open Dollar deployed on?
+Open Dollar is currently only deployed on Arbitrum.
+There's also a testnet version deployed on Arbtrium-Goerli.

+### Where can I trade my NFV?
+You can trade your vaults on any NFT marketplace, like [OpenSea](https://opensea.io/) for example.
+Keep in mind that when you sell your Non-Fungible Vault you’re also selling all collateral and debt associated with it.
+Any app or tool which supports the ERC-721 token standard will also support Open Dollar NFVs.

 ### Is OD a rebase token that changes my balance over time?